onevoice-rocks/onevoice-rocks/README.md

 # Hi There👋
 ![Hi There👋](https://static.vecteezy.com/system/resources/previews/000/540/663/original/vector-welcome-banner-alphabet-sign-marquee-light-bulb.jpg)

+One Voice is passionate about bringing stability to the Defi space.
+Our goal at One Voice is to help you recoup your losses, emotional as well as financial.

+We are crypto enthusiasts who have put our trust in crypto projects that have stolen and mishandled the investment we entrusted to them.
+There is a need to bring common sense regulations to the crypto marketplace.
+Regulations are coming.
+Crypto is here to stay.
+Why not help form the regulations being proposed and or written that may become law?
+Join us to bring about the inevitable in a way that is beneficial to the Defi space.
+We ask you to be a part of our voice.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/onevoice-rocks)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/#/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg' alt='facebook' height='40'>](https://www.facebook.com/#)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg' alt='instagram' height='40'>](https://www.instagram.com/#/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/youtube.svg' alt='YouTube' height='40'>](https://www.youtube.com/channel/#)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/icloud.svg' alt='website' height='40'>](http://onevoice.rocks/)